-Graphic A state in which the computer responds to Mode instructions for the purposes of drawing pictures, designs, graphs, or variations of the standard characters.

-Graphics The large area of the monitor or Window television screen in which graphic words, ----- designs, or pictures can be displayed.

-TextAn area at the bottom of the monitor orWindowtelevision screen which contains enough-----area for four lines of text.

-Pixels The shaded blocks of color used in graphic ----- modes number 3 and above to create pictures, designs, and graphs.

-COLOR A statement which selects one of the ---- available color registers to be used with subsequent PLOTs and DRAWTOs.

-PLOT A statement which illuminates a single ---- point on the screen.

-DRAWTO A statement which causes a line to be ----- drawn from a point (the last plotted point) to a specified location.

-LOCATE A statement which allows a program to find ----- out what color is already plotted at any given point on the screen.
+Glossary: Graphic Mode A state in which the computer responds to instructions for the purposes of drawing pictures, designs, graphs, or variations of the standard characters.
+Graphics Window The large area of the monitor or television screen in which graphic words, designs, or pictures can be displayed.
+Text Window An area at the bottom of the monitor or television screen which contains enough area for four lines of text.
+Pixels The shaded blocks of color used in graphic modes number 3 and above to create pictures, designs, and graphs.
+COLOR A statement which selects one of the available color registers to be used with subsequent PLOTs and DRAWTOs.
+PLOT A statement which illuminates a single point on the screen. $ \\$ DRAWTO A statement which causes a line to be drawn from a point (the last plotted point) to a specified location.
+LOCATE A statement which allows a program to find out what color is already plotted at any given point on the screen.